nileshfating/psmux/README.md

-# pmux
+# psmux

 **A terminal multiplexer for Windows** — the tmux alternative you've been waiting for.

-pmux brings tmux-style terminal multiplexing to Windows natively.
+psmux brings tmux-style terminal multiplexing to Windows natively.
 No WSL, no Cygwin, no compromises.
 Built in Rust for Windows Terminal, PowerShell, and cmd.exe.

-> 💡 **Tip:** pmux includes a `tmux` alias, so you can use your muscle memory!
+> 💡 **Tip:** psmux includes `tmux` and `pmux` aliases, so you can use your muscle memory!

-## Why pmux?
+## Why psmux?

 If you've used tmux on Linux/macOS and wished you had something similar on Windows — this is it.